 - Retail curbside pickup (both in-street and parking lot)

 - Patio dining and retail (both in-street and parking lot)

 - Drive-in cultural events

-PPP Forgiveness: Businesses that received a loan should immediately start planning for the forgiveness process.
+PPP Forgiveness: The federal Paycheck Protection Program ended May 31, 2021.
+Businesses that received a PPP loan should immediately start planning for the forgiveness process.
 OneRedmond offers an on-demand webinar to walk you through the process.

-Washington FlexFund: Provides loans of up to $150,000 to small businesses and nonprofits with interest rates as low as 3%.
-Learn more by reaching out to our small business advisor or by visiting the website.
+Washington FlexFund: Provides loans of up to $150,000 to small businesses and nonprofits, with interest rates as low as 3%.
+Learn more by reaching out to our small business advisor or by visiting Washington FlexFund.

 Business Impact NW: Provides low-interest loans to community-based nonprofits and small businesses, with more flexible criteria than traditional financial institutions.
 Additionally, it has compiled an outstanding set of COVID-19 resources, including free, one-on-one business coaching.

 Craft3: Provides low-interest loans to community-based nonprofits and small businesses, with more flexible criteria than traditional financial institutions.
-Additionally, it is allowing existing Craft3 clients to revise their loan agreements (i.e. due date extensions, temporary payment reductions, etc.).
+Additionally, existing Craft3 clients can change their loan agreements (including due dates and payment amounts).

 Mercy Corps Northwest: Offering clients loan payment deferrals.